We are destined for disappointment if we expect God to direct us through signs, assurances, and coincidences on a routine basis.

 Determine Authenticity

-If we receive a special message that we think might be from God, the Bible says we should determine its authenticity before acting on it.
+If we receive a special message that we believe might be from God, the Bible instructs us to verify its authenticity before acting on it.

 Not every unique message is divine.
 Some are diabolical.
 Others are delusional or contrived.